raspberrypilearning/python-web-server-with-flask/en/step_5.md

 --- hint ---

-Create a `cakes.html` files and save it in `templates` with the code:
+Edit your `cakes.html` file by adding this code:

 ```html
 <html>